shaysingh818/DTunes/documentation/youtubedl/youtubedl.md

 # Exporting dataset files
 3. For generating large datasets, we'll need a function that can export the urls saved in the database to a csv or json file.
 We'll need a function that can export the data with a data format as a parameter.
 The json/csv file doesn't contain the raw video data, only the urls themselves.
 This is so that other machines can backup/redownload videos from previous versions.

+# Youtube URL Validation
+1. We need a simple method that can validate if a youtube url is valid.
+It should understand the usual structure of youtube url.
+Usually the url is structured like so, https://www.youtube.com/watch?v=<videoID>.
+We'll also need the method to make GET request and validate the HTTP status code that it returns.
+If the status code is not 200 or 201, is should not add the url to the database or the download queue.

 # Multi-threading downloading techniques